 Whatever role you serve at your farmers market, we know that you are not only dedicated to ensuring shoppers have access to delicious, locally grown food and other high-quality products, but that shoppers and the products they purchase are safe.
 Whether that’s through proper food labeling, temperature-controlled storage, or safe food sampling, it’s important to educate yourself regarding state-specific food safety guidelines and best practices.
 To learn more, check out the resources listed below!

 - Setting Up a Handwashing Station – This video walks through the easiest way to create an on-site handwashing station.
 A must if you plan to provide samples to your customers!

-- When to Use your Handwashing Station – An excellent reminder of when and how to your handwashing station at the farmers market.
+- When to Use your Handwashing Station – An excellent reminder of when to use your handwashing station at the farmers market.

-- What a Should be on a Cottage Food Label? – Although this video was created to help educate consumers, it also lays out all of the elements that need to be included in a proper cottage food label.
+- What Should be on a Cottage Food Label? – Although this video was created to help educate consumers, it also lays out all of the elements that need to be included in a proper Cottage Food label.

 - Michigan Dept. of Agriculture and Rural Development (MDARD) Farmers Market Food Safety Resources – Resources provided by the Department to help educate farmers and vendors on food safety at farmers markets.

 - Providing Safe Food Samples at the Farmers Market – A condensed checklist of MDARD’s Safe Food Sampling Guidelines that can be brought to the market with you!

 - Safe Food Sampling Packing List – This document outlines the items you may need to have on-site when sampling products in compliance with MDARD’s Safe Food Sampling Guidelines organized into a simple packing list.